 The apricot sunray is a variation of two popular punch recipes, the sangria and Champagne punch.
 As in both of those, there is a lot going on in this drink, and every ingredient is special on its own.

 The recipe was created to showcase Hennessy Black.
-This great Cognac offers hints of jasmine, daffodils, and orange flowers among its flavorings, and the Chandon Brut is a wonderful dry sparkling wine to pair with it.
+This great cognac offers hints of jasmine, daffodils, and orange flowers among its flavorings, and Chandon Brut is a wonderful dry sparkling wine to pair with it.
 Those are accented beautifully by the apricot and blood orange ingredients as well as lemons and brandied cherries.